YarnoVdW/pubghost/README.md

 >   ignore_dependencies:
 >     - flutter_launcher_icons
 >   ignore_classes:
 >     - ExactClassName              # Exact class name match
 >     - ".*Model$"                  # Regex pattern: classes ending in "Model"
 >     - "^MyPrefix.*"               # Regex pattern: classes starting with "MyPrefix"
+> ```

+### JSON translations:
+- When your project uses JSON translations, it is mandatory to add the json_intl_path option in pubspec.yaml.
+- It is also possible to specify a translation_accessor.
+> ```yaml
+> pubghost:
->   # Optional: path to JSON translations for --intl checks
+>   json_intl_path: lib/l10n/json   # Path to JSON translations for --intl checks.
->   json_intl_path: lib/l10n/json
+>   translation_accessor: tr        # Optional: Accessor to use for translation scanning.
 > ```